rrthomas/nancy/README.md

 commands in other files.
 They can also be used for documentation or other files which you’d like to keep with the inputs, but not form part of the output.

+If the `--delete` option is given, Nancy deletes any files in the output directory that it did not write, and any directories that thereby become empty.

 ### Special cases